learn-academy-2019-alpha/Assessments/README.md

 1. Make sure you have pushed your local changes
 2. Go to your assessment repo on Github to check that the version there is what you want to submit
-3. Go to your organization's Assessment repo
+3. Go to your cohort organization's Assessment repo
 4. Click the "New Pull Request" button
+5. On the pull request page, select your cohort's repo from the dropdown.
+This will cause the pull request page to update.
-5. On the pull request page, find the link to "compare across forks" and click it
+6. On the updated pull request page, find the link to "compare across forks" and click it
 6. You will see two forks - find the "head" fork dropdown (3rd from the left), find and select your repo
 7. Give your pull request a title and any notes, then click "Create"